pepe/specular/README.md

 ### Motivation

 *   I do not want to learn how to test.
-I simply want to ask Ruby: is foo == bar, or does foo respond to bar etc.
+I simply want to ask Ruby: is `foo == bar`, or does `foo` respond to `bar` etc.
 *   No monkey patching.
 I need tested objects and Ruby classes to stay pristine.
-*   Occasionally, i need to write code and tests simultaneously, on same page, keeping the visual contact.
+*   Occasionally, i need to write code and run tests simultaneously, on same page, keeping the visual contact.
-    I can later move tests to right place, but when writing code i need to have tests nearby, cause switching files leads to attention disruption.
+    I can later move tests to right place, but when writing code i need to have running tests nearby, cause switching files leads to attention disruption.
 *   I need verbose, granular and manageable output.

 ### Getting Started